jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

 2. Lower extruder till it touches paper in 0.1mm increments
 3. Raise extruder .1mm
 4. See if sensor has triggred with M119 (Z endtop triggered)
+5. If not then
-5. Remove a couple of slips of paper and faster there
+6. Remove a couple of slips of paper and faster there

 # Test sensor functionality
 1. With sensor untriggered